Near Jenkins in Letcher County, Kentucky — The American South (East South Central)

 Erected 1962 by Kentucky Historical Society, Kentucky Department of Highways.
 (Marker Number 510.)

 Location.
 37° 9.459′ N, 82° 38.207′ W. Marker is near Jenkins, Kentucky, in Letcher County.
 Marker can be reached from U.S. 23 0.8 miles east of U.S. 119, on the right when traveling west.
+Marker is located at a roadside pullout that is only accessible from the US 23 northbound lanes.
 Touch for map.
-Marker is located at a roadside pullout that is only accessible from the US 23 northbound lanes.
 Marker is in this post office area: Jenkins KY 41537, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pound Gap Massacre (approx. ¼ mile away); Brothers Once More (approx. ¼ mile away); Caudill’s Army (approx. ¼ mile away); Wise County / Kentucky Pound Gap (approx. 0.4 miles away in Virginia); Jenkins (approx. half a mile away); Pound Gap Engagement (approx. ¾ mile away in Virginia); The Crooked Road (approx. ¾ mile away in Virginia).
+At least 8 other markers are within walking Pound Gap Massacre (approx. ¼ mile away); Brothers Once More (approx. ¼ mile away); Caudill’s Army (approx. ¼ mile away); Wise County / Kentucky (approx. 0.3 miles away in Virginia); a different marker also named Pound Gap (approx. 0.4 miles away in Virginia); Jenkins (approx. half a mile away); Pound Gap Engagement (approx. ¾ mile away in Virginia); The Crooked Road (approx. ¾ mile away in Virginia).